wahyutirta/Artificial-Neural-Network-Numpy/README.md

 layer files are activation_relu.py, activation_softmax.py, layer_dense.py, and loss.py
-optimizer object classes are in optimizer.py file
+optimizer object classes are in optimizer.py file other files are experimental files so feel free to try write your own model!

 # 🖥️ 4 works optimizer
 - SGD